Diogo-Ferreira/opentheater/README.md

 OpenTheater is a web applications which allows users to watch content togheter like in a real movie theater.
 Users can react to the movie in real time in a discussion channel or with emojis.

-The content is delivered in p2p via webtorrent who uses WebRTC.
+The content is delivered in p2p via webtorrent which uses WebRTC.

 # Primary features